-Applying for credit cards, bank loans or a new mobile phone account will all produce hard inquiries.
+Applying for credit cards or bank loans will all result in hard inquiries.
 A lot of hard credit inquiries indicate that you may be taking on too much debt and will have a lot of repayment responsibility and risk.
 Instead, apply for just one manageable card.

 Get a Student Credit Card

 Many financial institutions offer credit cards designed especially for students, which are ideal for teaching financial responsibility.
 These cards tend to have lower credit limits and may even start off with lower introductory interest rates.
 Reward points may also be part of the deal so you can earn as you spend.
 These cards may include perks like cash back or money off purchases like entertainment or food.
 You may also be able to set up text or email alerts informing you of your balance or that your upcoming bill is due.

 Would you like to see your credit score now?
 YES, SHOW ME MY CREDIT SCORE

 A secured credit card is an effective way to build credit if you are unable to qualify for a regular credit card or a student card.
 Secured cards require a deposit with the lender.
 The amount of money that you put down becomes the credit line for the account, so if you deposit $500, your credit limit for your card will also be $500.
 Bills are paid monthly, just like with an unsecured card.
 If you default on your payments, the lender will use your security deposit to pay off your balance.
 The bank will usually release the security deposit after a period of time if you’ve paid your bill on time and have shown that you’re financially responsible.